San7o/Brenta-Engine/README.md

 # ⭐ Current State

-The project is structured into the folders `engine`, `ecs`, `game`, `render` containing respectively the game engine, the ecs, a game demo and a render demo.
+The project is structured into the folders `engine`, `ecs`, `game`, `utils` and `tests` containing respectively the game engine, the ecs, a game demo, utilities functions (like the logger) and tests.
+In addition, `include` contains third party headers and `lib` contains static libraries for linking.

 The project is under heavy developement, the following features have been
 implemented: